MirageNet/Mirage/doc/Articles/Guides/FAQ.md

   Mirage can automatically create Serialization functions for many custom data types when your scripts are compiled.

-  For example, mirror will automatically create a functions for `MyCustomStruct` so that it can be sent without any extra work.
+  For example, Mirage will automatically create a functions for `MyCustomStruct` so that it can be sent without any extra work.
   ```cs
   [ClientRpc]
   public void RpcDoSomething(MyCustomStruct data)